Change is a slow, slow burn

 So, why hope?
 Why stay in it?
 Why not walk away?

 Because of everything I wrote above.
 The community is keeping things going right now, even though our Sudanese partners and I are running on fumes.
 That, and history suggests real, lasting change takes enormous sacrifices of time and resources.
-From the British antislavery movement to the Protestant Reformation to fall of Nazi Germany, sacrifice in community over the long haul has made institutions better and even brought evil empires crashing down.
+From the British antislavery movement to the Protestant Reformation to the fall of Nazi Germany, sacrifice in community over the long haul has made institutions better and even brought evil empires crashing down.

 I simply don’t know what else to do besides keep going, be a calm presence, and try to convince others to join in the good work still being done as the gates of hell close in.
 It’s the only theory of change I’ve seen that works.
 But some days it’s hard, it’s really hard.
 Change is a slow, slow burn.
 I wish it wasn’t.
 It’s not fair that it is, but that shouldn’t be surprising for us Christians.